 Christie Gibrich found that aerospace engineering was not the right career path for her, and has been happily working with teens and tweens since 2001.
 She’s been on several committees, written numerous articles, and has spoken at state and national conferences on both QUILTBAG and comic/geek topics.
 Her pathway to geekdom and fangirl was basically predetermined having grown up surrounded by computers and sci-fi, and she now happily enjoys the worlds of comics, SuperWhoLock, Disnerds, midnight releases, and passionate debates over originals vs reboots.
 She’s also recently relocated to the Orlando area, and exploring Florida while writing.
 She blogs at A Geek in Librarian’s Clothing.
 She tweets at @mz_christie and dabbles on Instagram and Tumblr.

-Pamela Penza is a Youth Services Librarian at the Kenosha Public Library in Kenosha, WI and is the unofficial Teen Librarian for her system.
+Pamela Penza is a Zone 2 Librarian with New Hanover County.
 She studied French at the University of Wisconsin-Milwaukee and taught overseas before realizing that a little more freedom and fun was necessary.
 After graduating from UWM’s SOIS in 2012, she hoped to land a cataloging job but fell into an open position at her home library in Youth Services.
-Surprisingly, working with kids–especially teens–was more fulfilling than anything, and she is currently working on improving teen programming and beefing up the Teen Library Council.
-In her spare (ha!) time, Pam is reading, blogging, lifting weights, and ensuring that her apartment is never out of gluten free baked goods.
-You can find Pam on Twitter (@PamelaJean0) and on her blog, (pamelibrarian.blogspot.com).
+Surprisingly, working with kids–especially teens–was more fulfilling than anything.
+She loves creating fandom programs and geeking out with the teens.
+She is a member of YALSA and is finishing a term on the 2016-17 Teens’ Top Ten Committee.
+You can find Pam on Twitter (@Pamelibrariland) and on her blog, (pamelibrarian.blogspot.com).